Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Paul Flores, 44, and his 80-year-old father, Ruben Flores. were both taken into custody on Tuesday morning.
 Paul Flores, who attended California Polytechnic State University with Smart, has always been the key suspect in her vanishing; he was the last person to see her alive, having escorted her home from a college party the night she vanished.
 While her remains have not been found, she was declared legally dead in 2002.

 While Paul Flores has denied any involvement in Smart’s disappearance, he has been eyed by detectives for years.
 Neither father nor son entered any plea during their first court appearance on Thursday, local outlet KSBY reports.
-Dan Dow, San Luis Obispo County district attorney, stated at a Wednesday press conference that investigations think he killed Smart during a rape attempt and that his father was an accessory to the crime.
+Dan Dow, San Luis Obispo County district attorney, stated at a Wednesday press conference that investigators think he killed Smart during a rape attempt and that his father was an accessory to the crime.

 "In 2019, we interviewed several witnesses that had not been previously interviewed and [...] some of that information came to light through the podcast that many of you are familiar with," he said.